 - - Cut the fish in half diagonally (to fit in my toaster oven).
 Place the fish vertically on the cutting board and insert knife in the stomach side from top to bottom.
 Wash and get rid of gut thoroughly in cold water.
 Wipe the entire fish dry with paper towels.
 Sanma is usually eaten with intestine so it’s up to you if you want to remove it or not.

-- After 5 minutes, wipe the fish with paper towels and sprinkle both sides of the fish with salt (Note: salt the fish right before grilling).
+After 5 minutes, wipe the fish with paper towels and sprinkle both sides of the fish with salt.
+Salt the fish RIGHT BEFORE baking.